Find Affordable College Courses

 While working on their Bachelor's Degree, biology majors at Georgia State accumulate an average of around $24,683 in student debt.
 The average monthly payment of a loan this size is about $143, assuming that the borrower is on a 10-year repayment plan.

 You’ll be in good company if you decide to attend Kennesaw State University.
 It ranked #3 on our 2023 Most Popular General Biology Bachelor’s Degree Schools in Georgia list.
-Located in the large suburb of Kennesaw, KSU Georgia is a public school with a fairly large student population.
+Located in the large suburb of Kennesaw, KSU Georgia is a public school with a very large student population.

 Women make up 67% of the biology majors at the school.